DEBBY-CODE/stats_canada_retail_food_prices/README.md

 In short, food prices are a daily reality and an economic signal.

-This project analyzes Canada's average retail food prices by building an automated data pipeline that ingests public data, transforms it into clean analytical models, and visualizes key trends —helping stakeholders understand what’s changing, why it matters, and who it impacts.
+This project analyzes Canada's average retail food and product prices by building an automated data pipeline that ingests public data, transforms it into clean analytical models, and visualizes key trends.
+This helps stakeholders understand what’s changing, why it matters, and who it impacts.

 It answers key analytical questions such as: